melopero/Melopero_VL53L1X/README.md

 sensor = mp.VL53L1X(i2c_addr = myaddress, i2c_bus = mybus)
 ```

+**Note: If you are using multiple vl53l1x together they all have to be on the same i2c bus**

 The sensor has the following methods
 ```python
 sensor.start_ranging(range_mode) # Starts ranging, range_mode can be one of SHORT_DST_MODE, MEDIUM_DST_MODE, LONG_DST_MODE